n0a110w/n0a110w.github.io/notes/sys-admin-stuff/weechat.md

 6. reconnect to the server and verify the server automatically identifies you
 `/reconnect freenode`

+---
-Above was my old method, now I use a dedicated raspberry pi2 as a irc bouncer After the ZNC server is configured, this is how to connect from a weechat client
+- Above was my old method, now I use a dedicated rpi as a irc bouncer with znc server running 24/7.
+- below is how to connect from a weechat client to the znc server:
 ```
 # How to add and connect to a ZNC server
 /server add server server/6697 -username=username/network -password=password